Skip to main content

 Professor Heise

 Want to write, but aren’t quite sure how to get started or what to write about?
 This course is meant to ignite your interests, hone your skills, and introduce you to the foundational elements of poetry, fiction, and creative nonfiction so as to set free your imagination.
 You will learn to craft images, music, lines, and narrative in the poetry we practice.
 In fiction, you will learn how to create characters, develop themes, modulate tone and atmosphere, plot a conflict, and manipulate setting.
 And you will learn to translate and reconstruct personal experience, memory, and research into arguments, scenes, and narratives for creative nonfiction.
 Along the way, our conversations will turn to the writing and revision process, to why one writes in the first place, and to age-old inexhaustible questions, such as, what are the functions and purposes of poetry, short story, and the essay, what is the difference between truth and fact, and what are the ethics of writing about our own lives and the lives of others.
 In this course, you’re a writer.
-And that means you will be writing all the time in an exercise of imagination and perseverance.
+And that means you will be writing in an exercise of imagination and perseverance.
 ENGL 050 welcomes all students interested in creative writing: no previous creative-writing experience is necessary.

-English 201: What Is Literature (GH)
+ENGL 201: What is Literature (GH)

 Professor Naydan